 Find out more about age assessments

-During winter 2015/16, monitoring of Taiga Bean Goose was undertaken at the Slamannan Plateau, Falkirk, by members of the Bean Goose Action Group and at the Yare Valley, Norfolk, by RSPB reserve wardens.
-A peak count of 263 birds was recorded at Slamannan, similar to the previous ten year mean (258 ± 8.1 SE) (Figure 1) although still below the site peak of 300 birds in winters 2005/06 and 2007/08.
-At the Yare Valley, where the number of wintering Bean Geese has been declining since 1993/94, the peak count of 22 geese was lower than in 2014/15, when 32 geese were recorded, and far lower than the site peak of 485 birds in 1990/91.
-The slow decline of this important flock continues; the previous ten year mean has declined to 102 birds (± 13.7 SE).
+During winter 2016/17, monitoring of Taiga Bean Goose, was again undertaken at the Slamannan Plateau, Falkirk, by members of the Bean Goose Action Group and at the Yare Valley, Norfolk, by RSPB reserve wardens.
+A peak count of 216 birds was recorded at Slamannan, lower to the previous ten-year mean (255 ± 6.7 SE) (Figure 1) and well below the peak there of 300 birds in winters 2005/06 and 2007/08.
+At the Yare Valley, where the number of wintering Bean Geese has been declining since 1993/94, the peak count of 23 geese was one bird higher than in 2015/16, when 22 geese were recorded.
+The slow decline of this important flock continues and the previous ten year mean has declined to 87 birds (± 13.6 SE).

-The first 100 birds arrived at Slamannan on 29 September and the autumn highest count was of 165 birds on 1 November., A second wave of arrivals occurred in early winter indicated by a peak count of 263 birds recorded on 14 January 2016.
-Migration back to the spring stop over sites in Denmark took place unusually early in February 2016, with birds having left Slamannan around 7 February, compared to recent departures which have occurred in the last two weeks of February.
-At the Yare Valley, the geese again arrived slightly later than in recent years.
-No geese were recorded in October and the first birds (22 individuals) were seen on 26 November – the highest count of the winter.
-That number was never surpassed or matched during the remainder of the winter and from 19 December only two birds were seen.
-Two birds were also seen on 4 January – the last sighting of the winter.
-The duration of stay of the Yare Valley flock appears to be getting shorter..
-No neck collared birds ringed in Sweden were recorded at the Yare Valley during winter 2015/16.
+The first 150 birds arrived at Slamannan on 4 October and the autumn highest count was of 216 birds on 14 October.
+The autumn gathering began to break up into smaller flocks, and it is unknown if there was an influx of late arriving birds.
+Migration back to the spring stop over sites in Denmark again took place unusually early in February 2016, with birds leaving on the evening of 5 February (but see below).
+At the Yare Valley, the geese again arrived slightly later than usual.
+No geese were recorded in October and the first birds (22 individuals) were seen on 26 November.
+The highest winter count of 23 birds was recorded the next day.
+That number was never beaten or matched during the remainder of the winter.
+Twenty-one Bean Geese were counted on 15 January 2017, but by 21 January only six birds remained – the last sighting of the winter.
+The duration of stay of the Yare Valley flock appears to be getting shorter each year.
+No neck collared birds ringed in Sweden were recorded at the Yare Valley during winter 2016/17.

-Age assessments at Slamannan indicated that 2015 was a poor breeding year for Taiga Bean Geese wintering in Scotland.
-A flock of 152 birds was aged on 24 October, of which seven (4.6%) were young birds (Figure 2).
-Three families were identified with a mean brood size of 2.3 goslings per successful pair.
-The same seven first winter birds had been identified in an earlier sample of 50 birds aged a week earlier.
-Had the early count been the only age count carried out at Slamannan, breeding success would have been over-estimated (at 14.0%) and indicates the value of obtaining the largest sample possible.
-However, no age assessment was carried out in mid winter after the arrival of more birds to Slamannan.
+Age assessments at Slamannan indicated that 2016 was again a poor breeding year for Taiga Bean Geese wintering in Scotland.
+A flock of 138 birds was aged on 24 October, of which five (3.6%) were young birds (Figure 2).
+Four families were identified with a mean brood size of 1.25 goslings per successful pair.
 Breeding success data were not collected at the Yare Valley.

-Numbers at the Yare Valley continue to decline and the winter 2015/16 count of 22 birds is the lowest since 1954/55.
+Numbers at the Yare Valley continue to decline and the winter 2016/17 count of 23 birds is the second lowest since 1954/55.
 The decline has been remarkable, since over 400 birds were recorded there as recently as 1993/94.
-We know through sightings of neck collared individuals that the Norfolk flock is separate from the Slamannan flock in Scotland and is linked to wintering flocks in west Denmark.
-It is likely, therefore that rather than crossing the North Sea to winter in Norfolk, Bean Geese are ‘short-stopping’ and wintering in Denmark instead.
+It is likely that rather than crossing the North Sea to winter in Norfolk, Bean Geese are ‘short-stopping’ and wintering in Denmark instead.
 This phenomenon might also help explain why the Slamannan flock is not increasing (see above).